phyop/code_quiz/README.md

   process to connect to different cloud storage, e.g. googledrive and dropbox, and Customers only want to encrypt for googledrive but not encrypt for dropbox.

 Please add the feature to "quiz_cli".
-Keep readability and flexibility in your design.
+Keep readability, flexibility, and testability in your design.
 Change is the only constant in life.